-To offer a consistent brand experience, retailers need to put consumers first and create seamless and personalized customer journeys across multiple touchpoints and channels.
-If the experience isn't up to standard, it's all too easy to jump ship - and cart - to a competitor offering a better customer journey.'
+To offer a consistent brand experience, retailers need to put consumers first and create seamless and personalised customer journeys across multiple touchpoints and channels.
+If the experience isn't up to standard, it's all too easy to jump ship - and cart - to a competitor offering a better customer journey.

-The era of personalized shopping
+The era of personalised shopping

-Consumers not only demand convenience, but they also expect a more personalized shopping experience with the brands they love.
+Consumers not only demand convenience, but they also expect a more personalised shopping experience with the brands they love.

-56% of consumers in Hong Kong prefer retailers who remember their preferences and previous shopping behaviors to create a more tailored shopping experience.
+34% of Australian consumers prefer retailers who remember their preferences and previous shopping behaviors to create a more tailored shopping experience.